felixhummel/postgrest-docs/intro.rst

 Embracing the Relational Model
 ------------------------------

 In 1970 E. F. Codd criticized the then-dominant hierarchical model of databases in his article A Relational Model of Data for Large Shared Data Banks.
-Reading the article reveals a striking similarity between hierarchical databases and nested http routes.
+Reading the article reveals a striking similarity between hierarchical databases and nested HTTP routes.
 With PostgREST we attempt to use flexible filtering and embedding rather than nested routes.

 One Thing Well
 --------------